trickstercache/trickster/docs/health.md

 Each configured origin's health check path is `/trickster/health/ORIGIN_NAME`.
 For example, if your origin is named `foo`, you can perform a health check of the upstream URL at `http://<trickster_address:port>/trickster/health/foo`.

  The behavior of a `health` request will vary based on the Origin Type, as each Origin Type implements a custom default health check behavior.
 For example, with Prometheus, Trickster makes a request to `/query?query=up` and (hopefully) return a `200 OK`, while for InfluxDB the request is to `/ping` and will return a `204 No Content`.
+You can customize the behavior in the Trickster configuration.
+See the example.conf for guidance.

 The Origin-Specific default health check configurations should return a 200-range status code to indicate that the end-to-end health check to the origin was successful.
 Note that this behavior is not guaranteed when operating under user-provided health check configurations.